QData/Awesome-Robustness-Testing-for-NLP/README.md

 DNNs are modern software being deployed everywhere.
 Like other software these must be tested for corner cases(when the software is likely to be problematic).
 ## Why is testing DNNs hard?
 DNNs have too many parameters: too many neurons.
 Manually finding corner cases is too difficult.
 Need automated testing , i.e. generating automatically corner cases for large DNNs.
+### Missing Pieces
+1. scoring instead of direct tests -- instead of finding exact corner cases, assigning a score of how likely an example is likely to be problematic
 ## General Intro Position Blogs
 1. (Medium DeepMind Blog)[https://medium.com/@deepmindsafetyresearch/towards-robust-and-verified-ai-specification-testing-robust-training-and-formal-verification-69bd1bc48bdaΩ]
 ## Robustness Testing of Deep Learning Models